sckott/talks/sfu/resources/r_resources.md

 #### Googling R?
 Use **"cran"** instead of **"R"** (cran=comprehensive R archive network)
 + Good for very broad searches, but you often just find stuff on the R help list or one one of the above sites
++ You can also use [RSeek](http://www.rseek.org) which targets R-related sources from a Google search

 More on StackOverflow and related sites
 ========================================================